jmknoble/python-venv/README.md

 - **Source** -- using the Python source project in the current directory as a thing to install via `python3 setup.py install`.
-- **Wheel** -- using the Python source project in the current directory as a thing to build via `python3 setup.py bdist_wheel` and then installing the result.
+- **Wheel** -- using the Python source project in the current directory as a thing to build via `python3 -m build` and then installing the resultng wheelfile.
 - **Dev** -- using a `requirements_dev.txt` file.
 - **Devplus** -- using a combination of requirements files to install packages as a development environment for the Python source project in the current